Dating Quiz

 An emoji is the ultimate breadcrumb formula - Maximum emotional impact with minimal effort

-Respond with your own emoji, a thumbs up, or a question mark.
+Respond with your own emoji, a thumbs up, or a question mark...or silence.

 Reply to thoughtful engagements on social media, but there is no need to respond to likes or reactions to your posts.
-There is nothing to say about a reaction.
+There is nothing to say here.

 This one places accountability on you.
 Put the ball right back in their court with “Sounds good, let me know when you’d like to meet,” and don’t count too heavily on it if they have flaked before.

-How Do You Handle Someone Who is Breadcrumbing You?
+How to Handle Someone Who is Breadcrumbing You?

-It might be challenging to manage breadcrumbing since you may feel some push-pull in the dynamic and don’t know what to anticipate from it.
+It might be challenging to manage breadcrumbing since you may still have feelings and be on a roller-coaster of the push-pull dynamic.
+Every time you step back and disengage, they step forward and amp up the breadcrumbing.
 Here are some ideas for how to handle this frustrating behavior.

 Your emotional and mental health will be helped by this, and you will free up space to concentrate on other potential companions.
 If someone has been breadcrumbing you, cutting them off demonstrates to you and them that you are taking your self-respect back.